 Power of Customer Retention Programs

-In today's business landscape, customer retention has become increasingly important.
+In today's business landscape, customer retention strategies have become increasingly important.
 Retaining existing customers is not only cost-effective, but it can also lead to increased revenue and profits.
 A customer retention program is a set of strategies and tactics that businesses use to keep their existing customers engaged and loyal.
 In this article, we will explore what a customer retention program is, the stages of customer retention, the stages of a customer retention program, key factors of customer retention, and the KPIs for a customer retention program.

 Benefits of Implementing a Customer Retention Program: